 Putting too much of your income towards a car can result in financial stress, so be careful you don’t pay too much.

 While that brand new Porsche or Tesla sounds great, you have to be realistic about what you can afford.
 The more expensive the car, the more expensive it will be to finance it, and generally, the greater the running costs will be (see below).
-In most cases, it might be a better financial option to get yourself a nice, standard car that can get you from A to B.
+In most cases, it might be a better financial option to get yourself a compact and affordable car that can get you from A to B.

 When searching for the right car, think about: